SyThulasi/SyThulasi/README.md

 <h1 align="center">Hi 👋, I'm Thulasiyan</h1>
-<h3 align="center">I am an undergraduate Computer Engineering student at University of Peradeniya.
-Java, Python, JavaScript and  C are the programming languages I am good at.
-I love to learn and build something new, productive, innovative and creative.</h3>
+<h3 align="center">I'm a Full Stack Software Engineer with a background in Computer Engineering from the University of Peradeniya.
+Proficient in Java, Python, JavaScript, and C, I’m passionate about learning and building innovative, productive projects that make an impact.
+I thrive on solving challenges and exploring new technologies to develop creative solutions.</h3>

 <!-- - 🔭 I’m currently working on [BeTheChange] (https://github.com/SyThulasi/BeTheChange_App.git) -->
 <!-- - 🔭 I’m currently working on Automated Security System -->